 Content production and distribution takes time, effort, and resources.
 It also tends to be overlooked.
 While content marketing may have taken a back seat in your strategy, there are many reasons to prioritize it.

 You can undergo a thorough search engine optimization (SEO) strategy to make your website and your brand more visible.
-What you’ll find is that you can’t optimize your website without quality content.
+What you’ll find is that you can’t optimize your website without quality existing content.
 Additionally, posting content because you have it will not do you any good.

-Regular content production and distribution are important in your lead generation strategy.
+High-quality content production and distribution are important in your lead generation strategy.
 Content marketing is important because it centers around relationship-building.
 It is a chance for you to both share information and bond with your online customers.

 If you’re still skeptical of content marketing, here are some key statistics to consider: